 In simple words, we can say that these materials usually experience a weak attraction to magnets.
 This type of magnetism is known as paramagnetism.
 It occurs mainly due to the presence of unpaired electrons in the material or due to the partial alignment of randomly oriented atomic dipole along the field.

-- In the first type, the magnetic moments are found in low concentrations which leads to its separation from one another.
+- In the first type, the magnetic moments are found in low concentrations, which leads to their separation from one another.
 Their spins also do not interact.

 M = χH = C/T x H